vballoli/vit-flax/README.md

 ```

 Note: This repository is still in initial stages.
 Feel free to [Contact me](https://vballoli.github.io) or raise issues/PR for suggestions, improvements or bugs.

+# Help needed

+A recent commit introduces code for training CIFAR models in the `examples` directory.
+If you're using this code and have the resources to run, I'd be happy to include those reports here and give appropriate credits for the same.